Google and Lenovo's Smart Display Trounces Amazon's in Every Way

 Advertisement

-Interestingly, with the Smart Display’s newfound capabilities, sometimes it seemed like certain requests really tested the Google Assitant’s ability to understand more complex questions.
+Interestingly, with the Smart Display’s newfound capabilities, sometimes it seemed like certain requests really tested the Google Assistant’s ability to understand more complex questions.
 For example, when I used more natural language to ask “Hey Google, show me shrimp recipes by Serious Eats,” the Assistant responded by saying it didn’t understand the request.
 But if I played things a bit more like robot and said “Hey Google, Serious Eats shrimp recipes,” I got exactly what I was looking for.

 And there’s the big issue regarding streaming video.
 Because Amazon and Google have yet to settle their feud, the Show still lacks proper YouTube support.
 The Echo show gets native Prime Video and Twitch instead.
 Yet the Smart Display has integrated Chromecast support, so you can basically watch anything you want on the Smart Display, just so long as you don’t mind pulling out your phone first.
 That said, I still feel like to get the full value from the Smart Display, you kind of need a subscription for YouTube TV, so you can easily watch live TV or recorded shows just by asking nicely.
 That’s a $40 a month charge.